Contact the GG Archives

 A Real Floating Hotel.
 The SS Amerika Contains Lifts and a Grill Room.
 Top: Arrival of the Hamburg-American Liner Amerika at Dover, on her Maiden Voyage.
 Middle: A Lift on the SS Amerika, the Latest form of Luxury.
 Bottom: Up-to-Date Appointments on the SS Amerika Like this Grill Room with Separate Tables, Where Meals are Served à la Carte.
 The Bystander, 18 October 1905.
 GGA Image ID # 1f3cd0195d

-The installation of lifts in the new Hamburg American liner the Amerika demands rather more than passing reference in that she is, surprisingly enough, the first vessel to be so fitted.
-The convenience needs no emphasis.
-There is one electric passenger lift to carry seven people serving the main deck, the awning deck bridge, and the promenade, an after-goods lift that raises 500 pounds and serves the lower orlop, lower and main decks, and a forward goods lift for a load of 500 pounds serving the lower orlop and awning decks, In addition, there is a small service lift for raising 300 pounds between the main deck and the promenade.
-It has been left to Messrs R Waygood and Co Limited of Great Dover Street, the holders of the King's warrant to initiate this departure in the interests of ocean travelers' comfort.
+The installation of lifts in the new Hamburg American liner the Amerika is a significant departure, as she is the first vessel to be so fitted.
+The convenience it brings is not to be underestimated.
+There is one electric passenger lift to carry seven people serving the main deck, the awning deck bridge, and the promenade, an after-goods lift that raises 500 pounds and serves the lower orlop, lower and main decks, and a forward goods lift for a load of 500 pounds serving the lower orlop and awning decks.
+In addition, there is a small service lift for raising 300 pounds between the main deck and the promenade.
+This departure, initiated by Messrs R Waygood and Co Limited of Great Dover Street, the holders of the King's warrant, is a testament to their commitment to enhancing the comfort of ocean travelers.
 (The Syren and Shipping, 26 August 1905: 225)

 The Carlton Restaurant on the Hamburg-American Liner SS America, a Replica in Miniature of the Restaurant in Pall Mall.
 The Bystander, 8 November 1905.
 GGA Image ID # 1f3cf04e27